wx-chevalier/Developer-Zero-To-Mastery/Awesome-Reference/ServerSideApplication/WebFramework/Node.js/Node.js-EPractices-Reference.md

 - [node-bunyan #Project#](https://github.com/trentm/node-bunyan): a simple and fast JSON logging module for node.js services.

 - [2017-Debugging Memory Leaks and Memory Bloat in Node.js](https://parg.co/UEi): The goal of this article is to make them no more of a problem than your average bug.

+# Production: 发布到生产环境

+- [node-prune #Project#](https://github.com/tj/node-prune): node-prune is a small tool to prune unnecessary files from ./node_modules, such as markdown, typescript source files, and so on.